The Law Enforcement Support Program (formerly 1033)

-The program came under the Defense Logistics Agency's (DLA) jurisdiction in October 1995.
-The Law Enforcement Support Office (LESO), located at DLA Disposition Services Headquarters in Battle Creek, Michigan, oversees the program.
+The Law Enforcement Support Office (LESO), located at Defense Logistics Agency’s (DLA Disposition Services Headquarters in Battle Creek, Michigan, oversees the program.

 By forwarding the application to LESO, the State Coordinator asserts that the State LEA meets the definition and will abide by all terms of the DLA/State Memorandum of Agreement (MOA).
 The LEA must submit the Application for Participation to the State Coordinator for their approval.
 Once the State Coordinator has signed the application, they will forward to LESO.
 If LESO approves the application for participation, the State LEA will then become an active member.

 Once LESO validates the application and it is approved, they will notify the State Coordinator’s Office and issue the new agency a DODAAC.
 The approved application serves as the agency’s screening authority.

 State Coordinator: Greg Schumaker firstname.lastname@example.org

 Click here for more information on the LESO Program